Citi Benefits Handbook

 Contributions from Cash Incentive Awards

-If you receive monthly, quarterly, or annual cash incentive awards and you contribute to the Plan, a regular contribution and, if applicable, a Catch-up Contribution automatically will be deducted from your cash incentive award at the same percentage of eligible pay that you elected for your regular contribution and Catch-up Contributions.
+If you receive monthly, quarterly, or annual cash incentive awards and you contribute to the Plan, a contribution deferral will automatically will be deducted from your cash incentive award at your regular contribution rate.

 If you receive an annual discretionary award package composed of a cash bonus, a deferred cash award and a stock award, a 401(k) contribution will be taken from the immediately payable cash portion of the award package.